raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ### Base

-The base scaffolding should come away as easily as with the heatsink however you'll also need to remove some material that was used to support the corner bolt enclosures and around the aperture for the Micro SD card.
+The base scaffolding should come away easily, as with the heatsink, however you'll also need to remove some material that was used to support the corner bolt enclosures and around the aperture for the Micro SD card.
 A small pair of pliers is ideal for this.

 ![](images/scaff_base.png)

 ### Middle

-Again the scaffolding should come away as easily and there will be some material around the corner bolt enclosures that you'll need to remove.
+Again the scaffolding should come away easily and there will be some material around the corner bolt enclosures that you'll need to remove.

 ![](images/scaff_middle.png)